Iowa Mission of Mercy

 How does the clinic work?

 The clinic will be staffed with hundreds of volunteers from throughout the state of Iowa, including dentists, dental hygienists, and dental assistants.
-As you or your family enters the Varied Industries Building, volunteers will register you, take a basic health history, and then direct you to the appropriate clinical area.
+As you or your family enters the clinic, volunteers will register you, take a basic health history, and then direct you to the appropriate clinical area.
 There are no qualifications or restrictions (except possible health issues) to take advantage of the clinic services.

 What dental services will be offered?